What Schools Were the Top Degree Producers Last Year?

 All three of these schools showed an increase in the number of associate’s degrees awarded over the previous year.
 Other Texas schools that made the grade included El Paso Community College, Tarrant Community College, Central Texas College, South Texas College, San Antonio College, Collin County Community College District, and Austin Community College District.

-The website for San Jacinto Community College also noted the school’s ranking, coming in 32nd in the nation with a total of 2,840 associate’s degrees awarded.
+The San Jacinto Community College website also noted the school’s ranking, coming in 32nd in the nation with a total of 2,840 associate’s degrees awarded.
 The report stated that the college has been focusing on improving completion rates as a part of its overall student success agenda.
 As a result of their efforts, the school has seen a 27.6 percent increase in degrees awarded over the past two academic years.

 “The value of an associate degree is more apparent now than ever, as companies look to hire employees with not just skills for the job, but those who also possess a well-rounded education, complete with soft skills,” Dr. Brenda Hellyer, chancellor for San Jacinto Community College, stated on the school’s website.